Dynamic Mixture of Experts Models for Online Prediction: Dynamic mixture of experts

-The component models depend on the structure of the response variable and are typically density functions from the exponential family, e.g. Gaussian if $y_{j}$ is continuous, or the Poisson, binomial or negative binomial for count data, or multinomial if $y_{j}$ is categorical.
+Here, the experts represent the component models in the mixture \eqref{eq:Dynamic model} and they depend on the structure of the response variable; they are typically density functions from the exponential family, e.g. Gaussian if $y_{j}$ is continuous, or Poisson, binomial or negative binomial for count data, or multinomial if $y_{j}$ is categorical.
 However, as in \citet{villani2012generalized}, we allow the component models to be any well-behaved density functions, not necessarily limited to the exponential family, and the model parameter may be multidimensional with each of its components connected to the covariates through its own link function.
+By well-behaved densities we mean densities that are twice differentiable with respect to the parameters, and that satisfies the nondegeneracy condition in \citet[Condition 1]{jiang1999identifiability} so that the mixture of experts model is identified. \citet {jiang1999identifiability} show that this condition is fulfilled for Poisson components and Section \ref{sec:identifiability} in the Appendix give a similar result for generalized Poisson components, which do not belong to the exponential family and are used in the empirical application in Section \ref{subsec:Software-trouble-reports}.